Paris protests violence against women in France | DW | 06.07.2019

 Hundreds of protesters on Saturday gathered in Paris to decry violence against women amid rising femicide in the country.

-Data collected by a women's advocacy group "Femicides par compagnons ou ex" showed that 74 women have so far been killed this year by their husband or partner, putting it on track to exceed last year's figure.
+Data collected by "Femicides par compagnons ou ex," a women's advocacy group, showed that 74 women have been killed so far this year by their husband or partner, putting it on track to exceed last year's figure.

 The French Interior Ministry has said that at least 130 women were killed in 2017 by their husband or partner, up from 123 the previous year.